grnydawn/errand/doc/source/intro.rst

 -------------------------------------------------------

 To run the example, create two source files in a folder as shown below, and run the Python script as usual.
-The example assumes that at least one of CUDA compiler (nvcc) and HIP compiler (hipcc) is usuable and GPU is available on your system.
+The example assumes that at least one of the following compilers is usable: CUDA (nvcc), HIP(hipcc), C++ OpenAcc(GNU >=10), and Pthread C++ compiler(GNU)).

 ::

 	>>> python main.py

+The following Python code demonstrates how to compute numpy arrays using multiple programming frameworks including Cuda, Hip, OpenAcc(GNU), or Pthread(GNU).
+Errand automatically checks and uses one of frameworks available on the system.

 Python code (main.py)

 ::

-	# This example shows how to add numpy arrays
+	# This example shows how to add numpy arrays using Errand.
-	# using Errand with Cuda or Hip backend.

 	import numpy as np
 	from errand import Errand